Brisbane International Airport

 Skygate is a retail wonderland less than 5km from Brisbane Airport.
 From the airport, you can get to Skygate via the free transport shuttle which runs from each terminal, or if you wish to drive you can take advantage of Skygate’s free parking.

 Skygate is best known for being the home of DFO Brisbane, offering ‘discount factory outlet’ prices from more than 147 big brands including Polo Ralph Lauren, Calvin Klein, Nike and more.
 There are also cafes, a 24-hour Woolworths supermarket, a dentist, medical centre, fitness facilities, beauty salon and more.
 Skygate also has plenty to keep the kids happy, with a giant, Barrier Reef-inspired playscape as well as children’s menus at a number of Skygate eateries.
-And, just across the road, you’ll find Golf Central BNE: a putt putt course for all ages, with 18 different destinations to swing through, including an on-site cafe.
+And, just across the road, you’ll find Golf Central BNE: a putt putt course for all ages, with 18 different holes to swing through and an on-site cafe.

 What lounges are at the International Terminal?

-Qantas Brisbane International Lounge, airside, Level 4
+Qantas Brisbane International Lounge, Level 3, after security

 Air New Zealand Lounge, Level 3, after security

-Singapore Airlines SilverKris Lounge, Level 3, after security
+Singapore Airlines SilverKris Lounge, Level 4, after security

 The Singapore Airlines Lounge within Brisbane International Terminal is designed to be like a ‘home away from home’ for guests, with different areas modelled on spaces such as living rooms, dining rooms and kitchens.
 The lounge also offers special productivity pods to enable guests to work in privacy and comfort, as well as a generous buffet with a selection of hot entrees and Singaporean specialties.